jasonmarah/resrc.breakpoint.js/README.md

 for [RELEASES](https://github.com/resrcit/resrc.breakpoint.js/releases).
 To build your own minified copy for use in development simply run ```npm install``` if you haven't already, followed by ```grunt build```.
 This will generate a resrc.breakpoint.min.js file in the `dist` subdirectory.

-## History

-For a full list of releases and changes please see the [CHANGELOG](https://github.com/resrcit/resrc.breakpoint.js/blob/master/CHANGELOG.md).

 ## Contributing